Sphereon-Opensource/SSI-SDK/packages/wellknown-did-issuer/README.md

 A `Sphereon SSI-SDK` plugin to create DID configuration resources and domain linkage credentials conforming to the DIF [spec for well-known DID Configurations](https://identity.foundation/.well-known/resources/did-configuration/).
 It is written in Typescript and can be compiled to any target JavaScript version.

-TODO
-talk about the integration with veramo for retrieving dids and saving VC's

 ## Available functions

 - addLinkedDomainsService